-ANONYMOUS AUTHOR(S) SUBMISSION ID: 2272\
+ANONYMOUS AUTHOR(S)

-Large-scale quantitative analyses have shown that individuals frequently talk to each other about similar things in different online spaces.
-Why do these overlapping communities exist?
-We provide an answer grounded in the analysis of 20 interviews with active participants in clusters of highly related subreddits: Within a broad topical area, there are a diversity of benefits that an online community can confer.
-These include: (a) specific information and discussions, (b) socialization with similar others, and (c) attention from the largest possible audience.
-A single community cannot meet every need.
-Our findings suggest that growing areas of interest on an platform for online communities tend to become populated by groups of specialized communities with diverse membership sizes, topical boundaries, and rules.
-Such systems of overlapping communities are able to provide a greater range of benefits than any single community.
+Large-scale quantitative studies in social computing have investigated the relationships between online communities and shown that the same individuals talk to each other about similar things in different online communities.
+Why do these overlapping communities exist and attract the same participants?
+We provide an answer grounded in the analysis of 20 interviews with active participants in clusters of highly related subreddits: Within a broad a area of interest, there are a diversity of benefits that an online community can confer.
+These include: (a) socialization with similar others-to-socialize, (b) specific information and discussions and (c) attention from the largest possible audience for the content they create.
+However a single community encounters tradeoffs between each of these benefits and has limited control over how it can structure itself to meet every need.
+Very large communities provide valuable audiences yet are limited in providing the other two benefits.
+Sometimes homophilous social communities also provide desirable content, but people oftenseek to learn or consume specific types of content produced by others unlike themselves.
+Our findings suggest that growing areas of interest on an platform for online communities tend to become populated by specialized communities having diverse membership sizes, topical boundaries, and rules.
+Such systems of overlapping communities exist to better provide a greater range of benefits.